MaybeQHL/v-power/README.md

 ### Prompt

-> highly recommended[vue-demi](https://github.com/vueuse/vue-demi)(a package compatible with VUE2 and VUE3) development project
+> highly recommended [vue-demi] (https://github.com/vueuse/vue-demi)(a package compatible with VUE2 and VUE3) development project

 > This component library sample code is based on vue-Demi compositional API demonstration, options API way to modify some code.